DerBrunoIR/CourseGraph/README.md

 The list of missing modules can be found at `./Inforamtik/24_8_30/missing_hrefs.csv`.

 The following data points are parsed from the raw HTML we collected for each module:
-- `url, title, id, responsible person, validity, default language, content, learning outcomes, registration precedure, requirements, duration, max num participants, exam type, credits, is graded, faculty, institute, related programs`
+- `url, title, id, responsible person, validity, default language, content, learning outcomes, registration procedure, requirements, duration, max num participants, exam type, credits, is graded, faculty, institute, related programs`

 The raw module data can be found here `./Inforamtik/24_8_30/modules.json`.

 ### Deducing relationships from data

-The requirements fields for a module describes the requirements of a module as unstructed text.
+The requirements field for a module describes the requirements of a module as unstructed text.
 We used the following guidlines to determine the actual requirements:

-1. Precise requirements are preferred over unprecise, since specificty signals importance.
+1. Precise requirements are preferred over imprecise ones, since specificty signals importance.
 2. Vague or ambiguous terms are mapped using the module description and related personal experience.
 3. The remaining vague or ambiguous terms have been omitted.